-On Sunday, the Cleveland Browns’ take on the Cincinnati Bengals.
-To help preview a few topics from the Bengals’ perspective, we reached out to Patrick Judis from Cincy Jungle and exchanged five questions with him.
+This Sunday, the Cleveland Browns play another game at home when they take on the Cincinnati Bengals.
+To help preview the Week 14 contest, I reached out to Connor Howe from Cincy Jungle and exchanged five questions with him.
 Enjoy!

-Thanks again to Patrick for taking the time to answer my questions.
+Thanks again to Connor for taking the time to answer my questions.